 Immunisation for women

 Young women should have the vaccine for the human papilloma virus (HPV) before becoming sexually active to prevent cervical cancer.
-Check childhood immunisations are up to date and whether you need a booster such as tetanus.

 It is recommended that you have a flu vaccination if you: